BW-Wang/DAM-TOGD/README.md

 This repository provides supplementary material for the paper:

-**Distributed Associative Memory via Online Convex Optimization**
-*Bowen Wang, Matteo Zecchin, and Osvaldo Simeone* submitted to IEEE ICASSP 2025
+B. Wang, M. Zecchin, and O. Simeone, "Distributed Associative Memory via Online Convex Optimization," submitted to *2025 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)*.

 ---